Let’s add noodles into our sensory play.

 Noodles with a touch of color and/or noodles that are perfectly colored work just fine when you are two.
 In fact, they also work for other ages as well.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-One of my favorite books that helps me better understand how loose parts, such as dried noodles, help my children learn is Loose Parts Two.
-This is a great resource to add to your collection if you are curious about how to integrate everyday objects into play.
+One of my favorite books helps me better understand how loose parts, such as dried noodles, help my children learn Loose Parts Two.
+This is a great resource to add to your collection if you are curious about integrating everyday objects into play.

 I also turned to A Crafty Living to help with how to color the noodles.
 See her directions here.

-What else is added in the sensory bin?
+What else is added to the sensory bin?

 You will have to see our collection in our outdoor supply bin.
 It is a fun mix of items around the house along with a handful of Dollar Store and Amazon supplies.